Install LidRun on Mac

 From lidrun.com/download.
 LidRun isn't distributed through the Mac App Store, so this is the only official source — download links shared anywhere else should be treated with suspicion.

-No. LidRun is a single .dmg with everything it needs.
-There's no separate installer, no admin package, and no extra dependency to set up before you launch it.
+No. LidRun is a single .dmg with everything it needs — no separate installer, no admin package, and no extra dependency to set up before you launch it.
+(An optional lidrun command-line wrapper can be added later from Settings for running commands with lidrun -- <command>, but it's not required for the app itself to work.)

 Yes.
 Once LidRun is copied into your Applications folder, the .dmg has done its job — eject it and delete it if you want to free up the space.